Cafeteria Flooring Vancouver, BC

 Common cafeteria floor problems

-- Slip hazards: spilled drinks, mop water, tracked-in rain, grease near serving lines
+- Slip hazards: spilled drinks, mop water, tracked-in rain, and moisture near serving lines

-- Staining: coffee, soda syrup, sauces, food dyes, cleaning chemicals
+- Staining: coffee, soda syrup, sauces, food dyes, and cleaning chemicals

-- Wear: chairs, tables, carts, rolling bins, constant foot traffic
+- Wear: chairs, carts, rolling bins, and nonstop daily traffic

-- Sanitation stress: repeated mopping, scrubbing, and disinfecting routines
+- Sanitation stress: repeated mopping, scrubbing, and disinfecting cycles

-- Grout maintenance: soil + bacteria trap points in tile layouts
+- Grout maintenance: soil and bacteria trap points in tile floors

-- Downtime limits: schools and facilities often need fast scheduling windows
+- Downtime limits: schools and facilities often need tight work windows

 What a resin cafeteria system improves